MarkPearlCoZa/Blog_General/_posts/2021-04-18-Standardising-Keyboard-Shortcuts-between-IDEs.md

 * keymap change
 * trigger a macro

 To standardise keys, I've created a macro for each behaviour I want to trigger in each IDE.
-Let's look at the Debug Step Over behaviour.
+Let's look at the "Debug Step Over" behaviour.

 In Visual Studio (Windows), the key sequence for this is F10.
 In Rider (Windows) it's F8.
 In Rider (Mac) it is back to F10.
 On my UHK regardless of IDE I press the far bottom right key (Mouse) plus the key on the second row, 5 from the right (O key).
 The benefit of this is were I to go into a new IDE, all I have to do is make a new keymap, copy my existing macros and change the key sequence behind the macro - the actual key on my keyboard remains the same... reduced cognitive load!